5 November, 2024

 Tips for Flushing Out Your Water Heater

-You can flush out your water heater without the help of a professional, if you know where all the water valves are and have access to a drain.
-You should do it once every 6-12 months for maximum effectiveness.
+You can flush out your water heaters without the help of a professional, if you know where all the water valves are and have access to a drain however calling a professional to do this is a better and safer option as if anything was to go wrong help is right there.
+You or a professional plumber should do this once every 6-12 months for maximum effectiveness.

 Why?
 Because flushing out your water heater gets rid of sediment!